Engineering design

 University

-To become an architect, you'll need to complete:
+To become an architect, you'll need to complete Parts 1, 2 and 3 of architectural training.

 • a year of practical work experience

-• a further 2 years' full-time university course like BArch, Diploma, MArch
+• a further 2 years' full-time university course like a BArch, Diploma, MArch - Part 2

 • a year of practical training

-You'll need a portfolio when you are interviewed for degree courses.
-Course providers will want to see a portfolio that includes hand drawn sketches, photographs and models.
+You'll need a portfolio of your work when you are interviewed for degree courses.
+Course providers will want to see examples like hand drawn sketches, photographs and models.

 Entry requirements